Moleskine notebooks in Canberra

 Canberra Bushfires – Two years on

-Posted by jerry on January 18th, 2005 — Posted in History, Journal
+Posted by Jerry on January 18th, 2005 — Posted in History, Journal

 Today is the second anniversary of the Great Fire of Canberra – a time to reflect on how we have rebuilt and recovered from that event.
 By now those who weren’t there will have largely forgotten, perhaps occasionally recalling the colour of the sky that day, but otherwise forgetting that on that day Canberra became two groups of people.